devonjkohler/Causal_Inference_Project/README.md

 3. Remake the Lotka-Volterra Plots from the Omega paper using Gillespie

-4. Inplement the Abduction-action-prediction algorithm
+4. Implement the Abduction-action-prediction algorithm

 ## How to run the project